kennblvnp/geth_dacu/README.md

 # Enable Blockchain RPC (node 2)
 `geth --datadir "<project>/<directory>/node2" --port 30304 --networkid 5432 --rpcport 5000 --rpcaddr 127.0.0.1 console 2>console.log`

+> There are basically three important ports.
+The first is discovery port, and other two are listener ports:
+>
+> **Discovery port**: (default is 30303).
+This port is used for connecting to other geth nodes.
+**RPC port**: (default is 8545).
+This port is used to send JSON-rpc requests to the geth client.
+**Websocket port**: (default is 8546) You can connect to geth client using websockets.
+>
+>All of them are independent process and hence cannot be run on same ports.

 ## basic console commands
 *reference URL: https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options*